We recommend that you upgrade to the latest version of your browser.

 Research project

-Individuals with mental disorders/substance use disorders have a significantly reduced life expectancy, primarily related to somatic illness.
-This project examines variations in cancer diagnosis, cancer treatment, and mortality among cancer patients with and without a previously diagnosed mental disorder/substance use disorder.
+Individuals with mental health disorders/substance use disorders have a significantly reduced life expectancy, primarily related to somatic illness.
+This project examines variations in cancer diagnosis, cancer treatment, and mortality among cancer patients with and without a previously diagnosed mental health disorder/substance use disorder.

 About the Project